 The third approach to dealing with suffering is what the Buddhists call a strong back and soft front, meaning to develop the resiliency to stand tall and confront our challenges with openness and compassion.
 To quote the Zen Buddhist Joan Halifax who explains in Standing at the Edge: Finding Freedom Where Fear and Courage Meet: “In other words, we walk around brittle and defensive, trying to conceal our lack of confidence.
 If we strengthen our backs, metaphorically speaking, and develop a spine that is flexible but sturdy, then we can risk having a front that is soft and open, representing choiceless compassion.
 The place in your body where these two meet — strong back and soft front — is the brave, tender ground in which to root our caring deeply when we begin the process of being with dying.”

 This strong back and soft front approach to dealing with life’s suffering requires a substantial amount of courage, fortitude, and grit.
 So too does navigating the chaos.
-Let us unpack Halifax’s quote for a moment and ask additional questions.

 Do you walk around brittle and defensive?

 Do you conceal your lack of confidence?

 What have you done lately to strengthen your back?

 How comfortable are you having a front that is soft and open?